 - Fold forward and place your hands on the ground.
 If you can keep your legs straight and touch the ground (without your back rounding excessively) then do.
 However, if your back rounds or you cannot touch the ground, bend your knees.
 If you can keep your legs straight and place your hands flat on the ground, you may.

 - Come up onto your fingertips, with your hands shoulder distance apart.
 Gently pull back with your fingertips.

 - Straighten your arms and lift your torso until your torso is close to parallel to the ground.
 For a more advanced version of Ardha Uttanasana place your hands flat on the ground and lift your chest from there.
-This take a great amount of flexibility in your hamstrings and strength in your erector spinae.
+This takes a great amount of flexibility in your hamstrings and strength in your erector spinae.

 - Lengthen through all sides of your neck.
 Look down, or very slightly look forward.
 I like to imagine eyes on the top of my head, then I try to look straight ahead with those imaginary eyes.